Environ Health and Occupational Health (EHOH)

 Typically Offered: Fall.

-This course will advance the skill set for emergency public health professionals by examining and applying the challenges of collaborating, coordinating and interfacing with internal and external emergency management response partners through case studies and an emphasis on practical applications of public health emergency response skills
+This course advances the skill set for emergency public health professionals who may participate in planning and implementing response activities in climate related and other types of disasters and the challenges of collaborating, coordinating and interfacing with internal and external emergency management response partners.

 Grading Basis: Letter Grade